chris-braun/truchet/README.md

 ## Usage

 This is a vanilla-ts Vite project.
-Vite is used to run, build, and manage truchet.
-[Find out more](https://vite.dev/guide/) about Vite.
+[Follow this link](https://vite.dev/guide/) to find out more about Vite.
+Run truchet to see the writeup.
+The same writeup as the [project's page](https://chris-braun.github.io/truchet/).

 ```sh
 npm run dev